boldflight/BibleConverter/test_EPUB/output/mic.md

 How they remove it from me!
 They assign our fields to the conqueror.’”
 [5] Therefore no one will assign you land in the Lord’s community.

+[6] “Don’t preach with such impassioned rhetoric,” they say excitedly.
 “These prophets should not preach of such things;
 we will not be overtaken by humiliation.”
 [7] Does the family of Jacob say,